 What is Atomic Force Microscopy?

 There are two primary operational modes for AFM: contact mode and tapping mode.
 Contact mode involves continuous contact of the probe with the surface, whereas in tapping mode, the cantilever oscillates, allowing intermittent contact between the probe and the surface.
 Utilizing the tapping mode minimizes the shear forces generated during the probe’s movement.
-Tapping mode is predominantly employed for imaging purposes, whereas contact mode is more suited for specific tasks like measuring forces.
+Tapping mode is predominantly employable for imaging purposes, whereas contact mode is more suits specific tasks like measuring forces.
 AFM also enables the visualization and manipulation of atoms and structures on different surfaces.
 The atom at the tip’s apex interacts with surface atoms, forming nascent chemical bonds.
 These interactions slightly change the vibration frequency of the tip, making it possible to detect and create a map of these changes.

 Illustration of the function of an atomic force microscope